denevell/Natch-Android/README.md

 ## Backlog

-* ~~Turn of notifications in notification~~
-* Refactor thread saving code
+* Keep selection on context item long press
+* Backpress on dialogue fragment bug - view pager needs an id?
+* Separate signing key file
-* Fix still boldface bug after post is deleted
+* Look at boldface for authors in post

 ### Icebox

 * Save edit box content in add threads page
-* Keep selection on context item long press
 * Sort out alignment for authors in posts
-* Look at boldface for authors in post
-* Separate signing key file
 * Better detection of gcm server registration
 * I should see an error on delete thread
 * I should see an error on delete post